 I obtained a Ph.D. degree at the University of Michigan School of Information, advised by Prof. Kentaro Toyama.
 My research interest is “How Information and Communication Technology (ICT) can affect economic development in developing countries,” which is known as ICTD (ICT and Development), ICT4D (ICT for Development), and Digital Development.

-My research interests are built by my extensive practical experiences as (1) an economic development program officer at an international aid organization and (2) an IT engineer (programmer, IT architect, and project manager) at a private company.
+My research interests are built by his extensive practical experiences as (1) an economic development program officer at an international aid organization and (2) an IT engineer (programmer, IT architect, and project manager) at a private company.

-Based on my diverse experiences, I am interested in approaching social issues, especially ICT industry and human resource development in developing countries (especially Rwanda and Bangladesh), from various perspectives such as computer science, information science, statistics, econometrics, development studies, and development economics.
+Based on my diverse experiences, I am interested in approaching social issues, especially ICT industry and human resource development in developing countries (especially Rwanda and Bangladesh), from various perspectives such as psychology, computer science, information science, statistics, development studies, and development economics.

-2017-present Deputy Director, JICA (Japan International Cooperation Agency)
+2017-2019 ICT Sector Specialist, JICA (Japan International Cooperation Agency)

-2012-2015 Representative, JICA Bangladesh Office
+2012-2015 ICT and Urban Development Specialist, JICA Bangladesh Office

-2008-2012 JICA Headquarters
+2008-2012 ICT Sector Specialist, JICA Headquarters

-2004-2008 IT Engineer, Nomura Research Institute, Ltd.
+2004-2008 System Architect, Nomura Research Institute, Ltd.

 2002-2004 Master in Information Science (Yokohama National University)